 EdPuzzle is a program that teachers use to share video assignments with students.
 It allows teachers to make their videos interactive by embedding questions and notes within the videos as students watch them.
 EdPuzzle is available for all grade levels and it also allows teachers to see how much of a video a student has watched so they can track student progress.
-Click HERE for the EdPuzzle Student Help Center.
+Click the following link for the EdPuzzle Student Help Center: EdPuzzle Student Help Center.
 Students access EdPuzzle by signing in with Google.

 WeVideo is a video editing program.
 Students have access to premium accounts by signing in with Google using their district accounts.
 In WeVideo they can record videos using their device webcam and they can record their screen.
 They can import videos and edit video projects from within the platform.
 WeVideo is web-based, which means they can access their video projects from any device by logging into WeVideo.
-Click HERE to access the WeVideo Help Center.
+Click the following link to access the WeVideo Help Center: WeVideo Help Center.

 The i-Ready reading and math diagnostics (Fall, Winter and Spring) are adaptive tests.
 Students will get about 50% right and 50% wrong as it adjusts up and down to determine the student’s skill level for each area.
 We would advise that you talk with students about doing the best that they can on the test within reason – take a look at the question and attempt it but they shouldn’t spend a long time on an answer if they don’t know how to do it.
 Students should make their best guess and move on.
 The point of the assessment is to inform instruction and it won't be used for grades.
-For more information from i-Ready you can access their Family Support page HERE.
-You can also click HERE for i-Ready Assessment Fast Facts and HERE for the i-Ready Technical and Troubleshooting Guide for Families.
+For more information from i-Ready you can access their Family Support page at the following link: i-Ready Family Support.
+You can also click the following link for some assessment facts: i-Ready Assessment Fast Facts and click the following link for troubleshooting information: i-Ready Technical and Troubleshooting Guide for Families.